mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 {% endhighlight %}

-After the first two line (which are essentially just introduce the variables), the theorem proves the main property, namely that `&` matches if and only if both the cases match.
+After the first two lines (which essentially just introduce the variables), the theorem proves the main property, namely that `&` matches if and only if both the cases match.